You Are in Default on a Federal Loan

 When The National Student Loan Data System (NSLDS) indicates that you are in DEFAULT on a federal loan, you cannot receive federal financial aid until you resolve the default.
 Once you can show that the default has been resolved, you can re-apply for the Direct PLUS loan.

-The default may not show on your credit history when the credit check is performed, so in some cases, you may be preliminarily approved for the Direct Graduate PLUS Loan.
-However, once the school is notified that you have a federal loan that is in default, your Direct Graduate PLUS loan will be cancelled.
+The default may not show on your credit history when the credit check is performed, so in some cases, you may be preliminarily approved for the Direct PLUS Loan.
+However, once the school is notified that you have a federal loan that is in default, your Direct PLUS loan will be cancelled.
+In it's place, we can offer the student an additional unsubsidized loan in the amount of $4000 or $5000 based on your student's grade-level.

-Once you can show that your federal loan default has been cleared, then you can re-apply for the Direct Graduate PLUS loan.
+Once you can show that your federal loan default has been cleared, then you can re-apply for the Direct PLUS loan.
+If approved, any additional Direct Unsubsidized Loan that has not been disbursed, will be cancelled.

 Below is a list of acceptable documentation which you may submit to Penn State to document that your defaulted loan has been resolved: